dburic/bash-scripts/README.md

 Examples of config files can be found in the `doc` directory.

-Documentation and help
+Usage
 ------------------------------

-Each script has a `--help` switch, which will print a help page.
+Each script has a `--help` switch, which will print a help message with a summary of the purpose of the script, a usage statement, a more elaborate description, a list of available options, and some examples.